ColeMiller21/React-Click-Game/README.md

 ## About The Project

 The game is an NFL click game.
-Click an image without clicking the same one until you get to 12 or beat your high score.
+Click on any team without clicking the same one until you get to 12 or beat your high score.

 ## Built With